 Discover the natural beauty of Wales.
 The land of song, Wales is a country in the Southwest of Great Britain, steeped with history, industrial transformation and a deep routed passion with its own distinctive Welsh language.
 Wales was recognised as a country in 1536 although it is believed that its’ land has been inhabited since circa 250,000BC.
 Wales has been home to European Celtic tribes, Roman and Saxon invaders and people from all over the world who have settled in the country.

 With a magnificent rugged coastline 870 miles / 1,4000km, that is accessible to walk the whole way, mountainous national parks, with hiking trails and over 600 castles and UNESCO World Heritage Sites to explore.
-The country of Wales is only 170 miles (270 km) from South to North and 60 mi (97 km) East to West and has a population of 3.1million.
+The country of Wales is only 170 miles (270km) from south to north and 60 miles (97km) east to west and has a population of 3.1 million.

-Wales has its own devolved parliament (the Welsh Parliament) and a government (the Welsh Government) that makes laws, agrees taxes and represents Welsh people, though the UK Parliament and Government hold significant power and influence.
+Wales has its own devolved parliament (the Welsh Parliament) and a government (the Welsh Government) that makes laws, agrees taxes and represents Welsh people, though the United Kingdom Parliament and Government hold significant power and influence.

 The capital city of Cardiff is compact yet vibrant, hosting major events while still retaining a warm welcome and community presence.
 Here you’ll find a range of venues, attractions, retail, activities, accommodation, green parkland, a waterfront bay side and some great eating establishments to enjoy and all within walking distance to ensure a relaxing stay.

 The weather in Wales is very similar to the rest of the UK and Ireland, spring and summer are usually pleasantly warm and dry, autumn provides beautiful colours in Wales and can be windy and rainier, the temperature is lower in winter and sometimes snowy (especially in mountainous and hilly areas).